 Talk more to the rationale side.
 Provide information that is useful to your audience.
 It could be an update on your products or services, maybe news in the public domain that will affect your customers.

 Any headline for a blog has to be the little nugget that grabs your audience’s attention and holds their interest.
 There is so much to read in the digital space, which is why you must amplify your message.
 And you have to do it with just 60 characters.

 Never mislead your audience

 Creating a blog headline that bears little resemblance to the content is a definite negative.
 Remember the sequence of a story.
 The beginning, middle and end.
 A blog is no different.
 You have made your pitch in the headline and you now need to deliver what you promised.

-In this scenario you can quickly lose trust and never regain your audience.
+In this scenario, you can quickly lose trust and never regain your audience.
 So, definitely be creative with your headlines to generate that traffic.
-But always remain true to your topic - or interest will spike then fade away forever.
+But always remain true to your topic – or interest will spike and then fade away forever.